UW-APL-EIS/tupelo/README.md

   fuse4j,tsk4j)

-These artifacts (jars,poms) are not yet available on public facing Maven repositories (i.e Central), so are bundled into a project-local Maven repository at ./respository.
-The modules that need these dependencies (cli and fuse) include this local repository in their pom.
+These artifacts (jars,poms) are not yet available on public facing Maven repositories (i.e. Maven Central), so are bundled into a project-local Maven repository at ./repository.
+The modules that depend on these artifacts (cli and fuse) include this local repository in their pom.

+That's all folks...